Travis Kelce Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Recent Performances

-- In last week's matchup with the Bengals, Kelce caught five passes for 25 yards and scored one touchdown while being targeted seven times.
+- In last week's outing against the Bengals, Kelce was targeted seven times, totaling 25 yards on five receptions while scoring one touchdown.

-- Kelce has racked up 216 yards during his last three games (72.0 receiving yards per game) with three touchdowns, reeling in 15 balls on 20 targets.
+- Over his last three games, Kelce has 216 receiving yards on 15 receptions (20 targets), with three touchdowns, averaging 72.0 yards per game.

 Kelce's Kansas City Teammates